webdigga/slot-picks/src/articles/what-is-chiropractic.md

 ## About

 The third largest healthcare profession in the world- Chiropractic is a safe and effective affordable approach to treatment that utilises the body's innate ability to heal itself.
-A primary approach of chiropractic care includes specific spinal adjustments that have a direct impact on the nervous system, improving overall health and performance.
+A primary approach of Chiropractic care includes specific spinal adjustments that have a direct impact on the nervous system, improving overall health and performance.

 The causes of spinal subluxations include accidents, injuries, as well as common daily tasks such as sitting at a desk or repetitive bending and lifting with poor posture.
 Stress and chemical stress is also a cause or contributing factor.